Golden welcome for record medal team

 Team Wales Commonwealth Games Senedd celebration

-Stars of the record breaking Welsh Commonwealth Games team will be marking the achievement in the assembly later.
+Stars of the record breaking Welsh Commonwealth Games team have been welcomed with a homecoming at the assembly to celebrate their success.

 Team Wales brought home 36 medals from the Gold Coast in Australia.

-Athletes, including weightlifter Gareth Evans, swimmer Alys Thomas and javelin F46 winner Hollie Arnold, will be greeted in the Senedd by the First Minister and Presiding Officer as they mark their success.
+Athletes including weightlifter Gareth Evans, swimmer Alys Thomas and javelin F46 winner Hollie Arnold, were greeted in the Senedd by the first minister and presiding officer.

 Wales finished seventh in the medal table - its highest position.